 Out of 7.5 billion people on earth, about 1.5 billion can speak English.
-Working as an English teacher today is not just about working at the local school, it’s one of the many travel jobs that open the doors to the big wide world.
+Working as an English teacher today is not just about working at the local school, it’s one of the many international travel jobs that open the doors to the big wide world.

 Many countries on the Asian continent and in South America hire English teachers to work in schools where it is needed.
 Schools range from local schools in a rural province in China to elite schools in the world’s busiest cities.

 If you want to work as an English teacher somewhere far away from home, you should show proof of a Bachelor’s degree and proof of English language skills.

 If you obtain a TEFL certificate (Teaching English as a Foreign Language), you can get a job as an English teacher abroad.
 A TEFL certificate takes about 4 weeks of full-time online study and costs about 400-500 dollars.

 What are the advantages of international travel jobs?